 3. Know when to stop

-Throughout the salary negotiation, remain gracious and professional.
-If a raise isn’t in the cards, consider requesting other benefits or incentives, such as more vacation or a flexible work arrangement.
+Throughout the salary discussion, remain gracious and professional.
+If a raise isn’t in the cards, consider requesting other employee perks, benefits or incentives, such as more vacation or a flexible work arrangement.
 Show the employer you want to reach an agreement that works for both of you.

 Be careful about threatening to quit if you don’t receive a raise.
 Issuing an ultimatum can easily backfire if your boss takes you up on the offer.
 Only do so if you are prepared for the consequences.